gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

 An experienced engineer will definitely spot that while our approach produces the correct result, it is not the most efficient way of achieving it.

 It all comes to the number of elements processed by the `Distinct` operation.
-The number of resulting permutations is `n!` where `n` is the size of input sequence.
+The number of resulting permutations is `n!` where `n` is the size of the input sequence.
 So if we took care to perform `Distinct` on the input sequence instead, we would achieve considerable savings in number of operations and amount of used memory.
 Like so: